Initializing… System deviation:

 Features and background information

-TimeNL from SIDN Labs is a stratum 1 NTP service based on multiple very precise atomic reference clocks.
-Our server is synchronised not only with the American GPS system, but also with the European Galileo GNSS.
-Unlike many other NTP services, we are not therefore fully dependent on an American system.
+TimeNL from SIDN Labs is a stratum 1 NTP service with multiple reference clocks, which are themselves very precise atomic clocks.
+We synchronise not only with the American GPS system, but also with the European Galileo GNSS.
+This reduces our dependence on an American system and sets us apart from many other NTP servers.
 As a first backup, we also synchronise with the German DCF077 radio signal.
-And as a second backup, we synchronise with atomic clocks in the Netherlands (including the VSL atomic clock in Delft) and in Belgium as well.
-In addition, our service is equipped with a rubidium atomic holdover clock, that - among other things - offers protection against spoofing.
-Our hardware automatically ensures that the most accurate reference clock is always chosen (for enthusiasts: we use hardware from Meinberg).
-Our servers are accessible over a good (multi-homed) internet connection, using either IPv4 or IPv6.
-We are therefore able to offer very precise time synchronisation to a large number of users.
+As a second backup, we synchronise with atomic clocks in the Netherlands (including those of VSL in Delft) and Belgium.
+In addition, our service is equipped with a holdover clock β€” specifically a rubidium atomic clock β€” which amongst other things protects us against spoofing.
+Our hardware automatically ensures that the most accurate reference clock is always selected (for enthusiasts: we use hardware from Meinberg).
+Our servers are accessible over a good (multi-homed) internet connection via both IPv4 and IPv6.
+This enables us to offer highly precise time synchronisation to large numbers of users.

 Arnold pocket watch